jaihysc/Factorio-AircraftRealism/README.md

 ### Increase debris damage [Default: Disabled]

 Rocks, tree stumps and other objects will damage the plane more on takeoff and landing.

 _Enable/disable in the ingame mod menu_

-### No airborne plane shadows

-Planes will lose their shadows upon taking off.

-_Enable/disable in the ingame mod menu_